 The Metropolitan Arts Centre, or the MAC, as it is widely known, is a relatively recent addition to Belfast’s cultural quarter.
 Open since April 2012, it has become one of Northern Ireland’s premier venues for the arts.
 Housed within its impressive six stories are three art galleries, two theatres and numerous studio spaces.
 The building itself was a design entry for the International Open Design Competition, and following a worldwide response, the Belfast-based firm Hackett Hall McKnight won the commission.
 Open seven days a week and featuring an extensive arts program of innovative exhibitions, specially commissioned works and dramatic theatre performances, the MAC achieves its aim of bringing the very best of local and international talent to the locals and tourists of Belfast.
 Previous exhibitions include a retrospective of the acclaimed British artist L.S.
 Lowry, LA-based contemporary sculptor Robert Therrien, and local artists Nicholas Keogh and Maria McKinney.
 One can only conclude that the MAC’s reputation will continue to grow over the coming years.

 Bursting onto Belfast’s art circuit in 2009, Platform Arts has strived to develop a contemporary art practice in the city for the past five years.
-An artist-focused studio group, their role is to actively develop creative expression and to make it accessible to communities in Belfast.
-The space runs three program to achieve this aim, with exhibitions, education and studios.
-Exhibitions take place in the main gallery, which is roughly 3000 square feet in size, and is adaptable to suit the themes and specifications of any show.
+As an artist-focussed studio group, their role is to actively develop creative expression and to make it accessible to communities in Belfast.
+The space runs three programs to achieve this aim, with exhibitions, education and studios.
+Exhibitions take place in the main gallery, which is roughly 3,000 square feet (280 square metres) in size, and is adaptable to suit the themes and specifications of any show.
 The space can be lit naturally or enclosed to create a white cube aesthetic, and the versatility of this space facilitates Platform Arts education program, which consists of events and workshops aimed at getting members of the community more involved with the arts.